HardisonCo/.github/international/somalia/so-health/hms-dev/index.md

 ## Integration Points

-This document outlines how HMS-DEV is integrated with so_Health systems in Somalia.
+This document outlines how HMS-DEV is integrated with so-health systems in Somalia.